 4.6.8 A Global Discovery Catalogue shall be able to re-populate its discovery metadata in the event of system incidents.

-4.6.9 A Global Discovery Catalogue shall perform quality assessment on discovery metadata records as specified in the Guidance on technical specifications of WIS 2.0.
+4.6.9 A Global Discovery Catalogue shall perform quality assessment on discovery metadata records as specified in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.6.10 See also 3.7.6 (Functional requirements of a Global Discovery Catalogue), 4.2 (WIS-TechSpec-1: Managing Discovery Metadata), 4.3 (WIS-TechSpec-2: Publishing data and discovery metadata), 4.4 (WIS-TechSpec-3: Operating a Global Broker), 4.5 (WIS-TechSpec-4: Operating a Global Cache), and 4.7 (WIS-TechSpec-6: Managing operations of the WIS).